Web Design Resources

-Several of the pages below allow you to use the images provided that you link back to their site.
+Most sources of free images require that you link back to their site.
 Read the conditions of use to be sure you can comply with all the requirements before downloading images.

-You might want to create a folder specifically for the site where you get the images from and to include the conditions of use in that folder in some form to remind yourself of any obligations.
+I recommend creating a folder specifically for the site where you obtained the images and including a note about the conditions of use to remind yourself of any obligations.

 Personal Use Only

-Most sites will not allow you to use free images commercially (although some will).
-That generally means that you can use them on personal websites, but not on company websites or on projects for commercial use (some make an exception for non-profit use).
+Most sites will NOT allow you to use free images commercially.
+You can use them on personal websites, but not on company websites or on projects for commercial use (some make an exception for non-profit use).

 Many companies and individuals create various graphics to put on your page that are intended only to link back to their site.
 An example is the “Get Adobe Reader” button.

 Images on This Site Copyrighted

 Be sure to read the conditions of use for the images on these sites.
 Unless specifically permitted, images cannot be used on commercial sites or projects; most others require a link back to the site hosting the image.